Eboreg/spodcat-backend/README.md

 Spodcat is configured using a `SPODCAT` dict in your Django settings module.
 These are the available settings:

+### `FRONTEND_ROOT_URL`

-* `FRONTEND_ROOT_URL`: Mainly used for RSS feed generation and some places in the admin.
-Default: `http://localhost:4200/`
+Mainly used for RSS feed generation and some places in the admin.
+Default: `http://localhost:4200/`.

+### `BACKEND_HOST`

-* `BACKEND_HOST`: Used (along with `BACKEND_ROOT`, see below) for generating RSS feed URLs which are sent to the frontend, as well as some stuff in the admin.
-Default: `http://localhost:8000/`
+Used (along with `BACKEND_ROOT`, see below) for generating RSS feed URLs which are sent to the frontend, as well as some stuff in the admin.
+Default: `http://localhost:8000/`.

+### `BACKEND_ROOT`

-* `BACKEND_ROOT`: Set this is your backend installation is not at the URL root.
-Default: empty string
+Set this is your backend installation is not at the URL root.
+Default: empty string.

-* `FILEFIELDS`: Described below.
+### `USE_INTERNAL_AUDIO_REDIRECT`

+If `True`, the episode API responses and RSS feeds will use the internal view `spodcat:episode-audio` (resolving to something like `https://example.com/episodes/<episode-id>/audio/`) for episode URLs instead of linking directly to whatever `episode.audio_file.url` returns.
+This view will then save a `PodcastEpisodeAudioRequestLog` entry (provided the `spodcat.logs` app is installed) and return a 302 (temporary) redirect to `episode.audio_file.url`.

+Possible use cases for this:

+* Your storage provider cannot reliably provide permanent, canonical episode URLs for some reason
+* You want to save `PodcastEpisodeAudioRequestLog` logs but your storage provider doesn't let you access request logs

+Note that the `spodcat:episode-audio` view has no way to log partial episode downloads, and will log every request as if it's for the entire audio file.

+### `USE_INTERNAL_AUDIO_PROXY`

+Like `USE_INTERNAL_AUDIO_REDIRECT` but more involved and with many potential downsides.
+Basically, when set to `True` it will make the `spodcat:episode-audio` view act as a full on proxy instead of just redirecting, i.e. it will fetch the audio file contents from your storage provider and serve them directly.
+You probably only want to use this if you store episode audio locally on the backend server, or if you _really_ want to be able to log partial episode downloads but your storage provider doesn't let you access request logs.
+With remote storage backends, it will probably add a bunch of overhead and generally make things a little worse for everyone.

+Takes priority over `USE_INTERNAL_AUDIO_REDIRECT` if `True`.

+### `FILEFIELDS`

-`FILEFIELDS` contains settings for various `FileField`s on different models, and govern where uploaded files will be stored and by which storage engine.
+Contains settings for various `FileField`s on different models, and govern where uploaded files will be stored and by which storage engine.

 ```python
 SPODCAT = {